 This Annual Report on Form 20-F contains various "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended, and within the Private Securities Litigation Reform Act of 1995, as amended.
 Such forward-looking statements reflect our current view with respect to future events and, financial results of operations.
-Forward-looking statements usually include the verbs, "anticipates," "estimates," "expects," "intends," "plans," "projects," "understands" and other verbs suggesting uncertainty.
-We remind readers that forward-looking statements are merely predictions and therefore inherently subject to uncertainties and other factors and involve known and unknown risks that could cause the actual' results, performance, levels of activity, or our achievements, or industry results to be materially different from any future results, performance, levels of activity, or our achievements expressed or implied by such forward-looking statements.
-Readers are cautioned not to place undue reliance on these forward-looking statements which speak only as of the date hereof.
-We undertake no obligation to publicly release any revisions to these forward-looking statements to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
-We have attempted to identify additional significant uncertainties and other factors affecting forward-looking statements in the Risk Factors section which appears in Item 3D: "Key Information-Risk Factors".
+Forward-looking statements usually include the verbs, "anticipates," "believes," "estimates," "expects," "intends," "plans," "projects," "understands" and other verbs suggesting uncertainty.
+We remind readers that forward-looking statements are merely predictions and therefore inherently subject to uncertainties and other factors and involve known and unknown risks that could cause the actual" results, performance, levels of activity, or our achievements, or industry results to be materially different from any future results, performance, levels of activity, or our achievements, or industry results to reflect events or circumstances after the date hereof.
+We undertake no obligation to publicly release any revisions to these forward-looking statements to reflect the occurrence of unanticipated events.
+We have attempted to identify additional significant uncertainties and other factors affecting forward-looking statements in the Risk Factors".